KasperOnFire/ImpossibleTechnology/Assignment4/readme.md

 ### Answers

-1. 3 Most expensive teams are: 'FC Barcelona', 'FC Bayern Munich', 'Real Madrid CF'.
+1. 3 Most expensive teams are:
+* FC Barcelona
+* FC Bayern Munich
+* Real Madrid CF

-3 cheapest teams are: 'Bray Wanderers', 'Limerick FC', 'Drogheda United'.
+3 cheapest teams are:
+* Bray Wanderers
+* Limerick FC
+* Drogheda United

 2. England is the most common nationality.
 See graph for an overview.